-Queensland Health’s role in a disaster
+Queensland Health’s role in a disaster or emergency incident

 Queensland Health is at the forefront of the Queensland Government’s responsibilities for planning and managing public health emergencies, mass casualty incidents and disaster events.